graphql/graphql-spec/spec/Section 3 -- Type System.md

       3. The implementing interface field may include additional arguments not defined in the implemented interface field, but any additional argument must not be required.
-5. If an interface type declares that it implements one or more interfaces that implement other interfaces, it must also include each transitively implemented interface in its list of implemented interfaces.
-6. An interface cannot implement itself.

 ### Interface Extensions